vision-zjweu/compv.github.io/docs/hw1.md

 ### Python Environment

-The autograder uses Python 3.7.
 Consider referring to the [Python standard library docs](https://docs.python.org/3.7/library/index.html){:target="_blank"} when you have questions about Python utilties.

-We recommend you install the latest [Anaconda](https://www.anaconda.com/download/){:target="_blank"} for Python 3.7.
+We recommend you install the latest [Anaconda](https://www.anaconda.com/download/){:target="_blank"} for Python 3.12.
 This is a Python package manager that includes most of the modules you need for this course.
 We will make use of the following packages extensively in this course:

 - [Numpy](https://numpy.org/doc/stable/user/quickstart.html){:target="_blank"}
 - [Matplotlib](https://matplotlib.org/stable/tutorials/introductory/pyplot.html){:target="_blank"}